The Allergy and Clinical Immunology Subspecialty Residency Program has a large, diverse patient population in both allergy and immunodeficiency.

 Training Requirements

-Two years of approved residency in adult Clinical Immunology and Allergy, organized as 26 four-week blocks, not more than one year of which may be undertaken during training for certification in Internal Medicine.
+Two years of approved residency in Pediatric Clinical Immunology and Allergy, organized as 26 four-week blocks.
 This must include a minimum of:

-1. Ten (10) blocks of training in Clinical Immunology and Allergy related to Internal Medicine
+1. Ten (10) blocks of training in Pediatric Clinical Immunology and Allergy

 3. One (1) block in a clinical immunology diagnostic laboratory